sagemath/sagewiki_to_gh-2022-10-10/SageServer.md

 These numbers have not been tested.
 If anyone has real-world numbers, please correct the table above.

-Note that the numbers above are for //simultaneous// worksheets.
+Note that the numbers above are for simultaneously running worksheets.
 There can be many, many more accounts on the server.

 == Install the server ==